cwi-dis/cwipc_test/readme.md

 ## Helper scripts

+## Installing developer dependencies

+There is a script `checkinstall-win.sh` that tries to check whether all VRtogether modules and all third-party dependencies have been installed and are on PATH correctly.

+There is a script `installall-win.sh` that will try to install all VRtogether releases.

+Installing the third party dependencies has to be done manually.
+Currently the information on what to install is scattered around the various *README* files of all the modules.

 ### streaming pointclouds

 There is a script `stream-using-pcl2dash.sh` that will start *pcl2dash* to grab pointclouds from the realsense2 camera (or watermelons) and compress them and dash encapsulate them.
 It will also start a dash server on port 8000.